 2 – You create your own reality

-A reason why Dungeons and Dragons has been a popular game for ages is that in an RPG, you create your own reality.
-In that regard most RPG’s are the same: it starts with building your character, choosing a race and class to play and then venturing off into the world to fulfill quests by NPC’s or creating your own storylines.
-Even in free-roaming RPG’s with little to no quests, people come up with their own goals for the game.
-Valheim for instance, has no quests other than to kill all five world bosses, but people have created their own challenges since the start of the game.
-From building complete city’s from other Games (like Skyrim and Zelda) to killing all bosses with tamed boars and wolves… even a American Ninja Warrior course has been build and completed by various players.
-Customization, progression and exploration: all key-ingredients to a good RPG and the reason the genre is so popular.
-Also a reason why RPG’s are so addictive: there is always more to progress on or more to explore.
-And even if there isn’t, people will create their own challenges.
+A reason why Dungeons and Dragons has been a popular game for ages is that in an RPG.
+You create your reality.
+In that regard most RPGs are alike.
+You start with building your character, choosing a race and class, and then venturing off into the world to fulfill quests by NPCs.
+Even in free-roaming RPGs with little to no quests, people come up with their own goals for the game.
+Valheim for instance has no quests other than to kill all five world bosses, but people have created their challenges since the start of the game.

 Here are some examples of people who’ve created their own reality in various games.